telecoder/rsam-ssam/CONFIGURATION.md

 `graph` can be **svg** or **png**.
 If not present, the default will be used.

-`windowSize`is the window size for the FFT and its value must be a power of 2, the higher this number, the more frequencyresolution you will have, at the cost of lower temporal resolution, and viceversa.
+`windowSize`is the window size for the FFT and its value must be a power of 2, the higher this number, the more frequency resolution you will have, at the cost of lower temporal resolution, and viceversa.
 This value also determines the temporal window  for rsam computations.
-As an example, for a trace with 100 sps and a window size of  4096 the temporal resolution will be 40.96 seconds and the frequency resolution will  be aproximately 0.24 Hz.
+As an example, for a trace with 100 sps and a window size of  4096, the temporal resolution will be 40.96 seconds and the frequency resolution will  be aproximately 0.24 Hz.

 `windowFunction` can be **uniform** or **hann** (default).